neverorfrog/colosseum/docs/dribbling/visual_encoder_plan.md

 ---

-## Open Questions
+## Design Notes

-1. **obs_dim mismatch:** The actor network input dim changes from ~87D to ~100D when adding encoder latents.
-This means Phase 1 checkpoints are not directly loadable into a non-RMA PPO.
-The RmaPPO subclass must handle this.

-2. **Observation normalization:** The privileged encoder outputs (z_ball, z_phys) should probably NOT be normalized by the obs normalizer (they're already learned representations).
-Need to handle this in the normalizer or in `_compose_actor_obs`.

-3. **50-step obs history memory:** At 4096 envs × 50 steps × 75D float32 =
-   ~60MB.
-Manageable, but worth noting.
+**Actor input dimension is constant across all phases.** Following TUM ADLR's
+approach: the actor always takes `[proprio, z_ball, z_phys]` = ~100D.
+In
+Phase 1, the latents come from privileged encoders; in Phase 2/3, from adaptation modules.
+The actor doesn't know which source produced them.
+This means RmaPPO is a separate architecture from the current PPO — you start fresh, not from a non-RMA checkpoint.

+**Observation normalization applies to proprio only.** The `EmpiricalNormalization` normalizer runs on the proprioceptive portion of the input.
+Encoder outputs (z_ball, z_phys) are already learned representations with controlled magnitude (LayerNorm on privileged encoder output). `_compose_actor_obs` concatenates `[normalizer(proprio), z_ball, z_phys]` — the latents bypass normalization.
+TUM ADLR sidesteps this entirely by not using obs normalization.

-4. **Depth rendering throughput:** mjlab uses MuJoCo Warp GPU ray-tracing (batch rendering is native).
+**Depth rendering throughput:** mjlab uses MuJoCo Warp GPU ray-tracing (batch rendering is native).
 No CPU bottleneck, but GPU compute for 4096 × 64×64 per step needs benchmarking.
-The mitigations above (env subsampling, lower freq, lower res) are available if needed.
+The mitigations in the "Depth Rendering Cost" section above are available if needed.